softonic/KillerBees/README.md

 ## Usage ##

+Once the application has been properly installed, configured, and the set of URLs have been defined (see documentation above) then you will be able to inflict a wound to the selected target.
+There are two ways of running the application:

+### Sting with a single bee ###
+Use the following command to attack from a single machine, use this for the first test:

+	$ php bin/killerbees attack:local

+The target URLs will receive the impacts from current machine only.

-### Starting instances ###
+### Sting with a swarm of bees ###
+In order to attack from several machines then you need to start the number of instances you want and run the `attack:distributed` command.

-The first step is to fire up the EC2 machines.
+Fire up the EC2 machines:

-$ bin/killerbees ec2:run --instances 10
+	$ php bin/killerbees ec2:run --instances 10

+And run the test from all machines:

+	$ php bin/killerbees attack:distributed

+At this point the application will package itself and will be distributed and run as `attack:local` in every single machine.
+When you have finished your tests, terminate the machines:

+	$ php bin/killerbees ec2:terminate

-*Don't forget to terminate the instances once your test is done*, otherwise receiving your monthly AWS bill will be a disturbing experience.
+**Don't forget to terminate the instances once your test is done**, otherwise receiving your monthly AWS bill will be a disturbing experience.
+Ensure in your AWS panel that everything is shut down.

+## Available commands ##
+All supported commands will be shown when executing the application with no parameters:

+	$ php bin/killerbees
+	KillerBees version Beta

+	Usage:
+	  [options] command [arguments]

+	Options:
+	  --help           -h Display this help message.
+	  --quiet          -q Do not output any message.
+	  --verbose        -v|vv|vvv Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
+	  --version        -V Display this application version.
+	  --ansi              Force ANSI output.
+	  --no-ansi           Disable ANSI output.
+	  --no-interaction -n Do not ask any interactive question.

+	Available commands:
+	  help                 Displays help for a command
+	  list                 Lists commands
+	attack
+	  attack:distributed   Launch an attack distributed on multiple amazon ec2 instances matching the given AMI attack:local         Launch an attack locally
+	configure
+	  configure:amazon     Configure KillerBees amazon parameters
+	ec2
+	  ec2:run              Run Ec2 Instances
+	  ec2:terminate        Terminate Ec2 Instances created with the given AMI generate
+	  generate:url         Generate basic url config skeleton